-- 7. Public HealthCare Trust. - A. Establishment of the Public HealthCare Trust; Governance.
-The County shall, by ordinance, establish a Public HealthCare Trust as the agency responsible for the governance, operation and maintenance of the County hospitals and health care programs. - 1.
-The Trust shall be governed by seven trustees who shall be United States citizens and permanent residents and duly qualified electors of the County, and who shall possess such other requirements as outlined in the ordinance.
-The Board of County Commissioners shall appoint the initial trustees no later than days after the effective date of this amendment. - 2.
-The terms of office of the trustees shall be staggered.
+7. Public Health Trust.

+A. Establishment of the Public Health Trust; Governance.
+The County shall, by ordinance, establish a Public Health Trust as the agency responsible for the governance, operation and maintenance of the County hospitals and health care programs.

+1. The Trust shall be governed by seven trustees who shall be United States citizens and permanent residents and duly qualified electors of the County, and who shall possess such other requirements as outlined in the ordinance.
+The governing board of the Trust shall include at least one (1) member who is a physician authorized to practice medicine in the State of Florida and a member of the medical staff of the Trust.
+The Board of County Commissioners shall appoint the initial trustees no later than days after the effective date of this amendment.

+2. The terms of the office of the trustees shall be staggered.
 In the event of a vacancy the trustees shall select the person to fill the vacancy from a list of at least three (3) nominees submitted by a nominating council appointed by the trustees.
-The trustee's appointment shall be subject to confirmation by the Board of County Commissioners. - B. Accountability, Ethics, Public Records and Public Meetings.
+The trustee's appointment shall be subject to confirmation by the Board of County Commissioners.

+B. Accountability, Ethics, Public Records and Public Meetings.
 The Trust shall be subject to the jurisdiction of the Miami-Dade Office of Inspector General and the Commission on Ethics and Public Trust and ordinances adopted related to such offices.
+Any Miami-Dade County Conflict of Interest and Code of Ethics Ordinances shall be applicable to trustees in the manner and to the extent provided in ordinance.
 The trustees shall cause true and accurate minutes and records to be kept of all business transacted by them, and shall keep full, true, and complete books of account and minutes, which minutes, records, and books of account shall at all reasonable times be open and subject to public inspection.
-The meetings of the trustees shall be subject to Chapter 286, Florida Statutes. - C. Authority of the Board of County Commissioners and Powers of the Trustees. - 1.
-The Board shall have sole authority to confirm the appointment of trustees, review the Trust's budget for approval, issue debt on behalf of the Trust, including any ad valorem tax authorized by state law, the Miami-Dade County Charter, or ordinance, and take any action authorized, or required by state law.
-The ordinance establishing the governing board the Trust shall establish those actions to be solely determined by the trustees.
+The meetings of the trustees shall be subject to Chapter 286, Florida Statutes.

+C. Authority of the Board of County Commissioners and Powers of the Trustees.

+1. The Board shall have sole authority to confirm the appointment of trustees, review the Trust's budget for approval, issue debt on behalf of the Trust, including any ad valorem tax authorized by state law, the Miami-Dade County Charter, or ordinance, and take any action authorized, or required by state law.
+The ordinance establishing the governing board of the Trust shall establish those actions to be solely determined by the trustees.

-- 2. Except as provided above, the trustees may exercise all of the powers of a corporation organized pursuant to chapter 607, Florida Statutes, shall have power to provide any and all types of health care facilities, equipment, and services and any and all types of facilities, equipment, and services related or incidental thereto, directly or indirectly, employ such personnel as necessary to carry out such powers, and to sue and may be sued, - E. General.
+2. Except as provided above, the trustees shall have power to provide any and all types of health care facilities, equipment, and services and any and all types of facilities, equipment, and services related or incidental thereto, directly or indirectly, employ such personnel as necessary to carry out such powers, and to sue and may be sued.

+E. General.
 This amendment shall in cases of conflict supersede all ordinances in effect as of the effective date of this amendment, except as specifically provided herein.